1) When calculating emissions: details matter

 5. Stock ticker

-We provide organization-reported primary data when it’s been disclosed, and always provide average industry-level emission factors for use as fallbacks and comparisons:
+We provide organization-reported primary data when they’ve been disclosed, and always provide average industry-level emission factors for use as fallbacks and comparisons:

 1. Artificial intelligence in the data extraction phase

-2. Machine validations of captured data against our previously validated database
+2. Machine validations of extracted data comparing to our previously validated database

 3. Human review of potential anomalies